RankSys/RankSys/README.md

     public double disc(int k);
 }
 ~~~
 Implementations of this interface can be plugged into metrics to consider different ranking discounts.
-We provide four different classes that implement this interface: `NoDiscountModel` for ignoring any rank position discount, `LogarithmicDiscountModel` as in nDCG, `ExponentialDiscountModel` as in RBP and `ReciprocalDiscount` as in ERR.
+We provide four different classes that implement this interface: `NoDiscountModel` for ignoring any rank position discount, `LogarithmicDiscountModel` as in nDCG, `ExponentialDiscountModel` as in RBP (Moffat and Zobel 2008) and `ReciprocalDiscount` as in ERR (Chapelle et al. 2009).
 The relevance model considers the perception of the users about the relevance of the recommended items.
 It is defined in the abstract class `RelevanceModel`, which extends an auxiliary `PersonalizableModel` class that allows the caching of the resulting user relevance models:
 ~~~
 public abstract class RelevanceModel<U, I> extends